-Find your NAS on your network by name and IP address.
+How to find your Synology NAS on your network by name and IP address.

 See the status of every NAS on your network, including the DiskStation Manager (DSM) version.

 The instructions in this how-to tutorial are based on using the Synology Assistant tool that you have to install on your network.
-There is also a web-based version at http://find.synology.com, which has the advantage that you do not have to install any software.
-However, the software tool is more reliable, and therefore I prefer it above the web tool.
+There is also a web-based version, Synology Web Assistant, available at http://find.synology.com, which has the advantage that you do not have to install any software.
+However, the software tool is more reliable, and therefore I prefer it over the web tool.

 There are three steps in this procedure.